thesilla/momsmix/README.md

-# 🎶 YouTube Audio Extractor 🎶
+# 🎶 YouTube Audio & Video Downloader 🎶

 ## 🚀 Blast Off!

-Ever find a song on YouTube that you just *have* to have on your MP3 player?
+Ever find a video or song on YouTube that you just *have* to have?
 Well, you're in luck!
-This nifty little Python script will snatch the audio from any YouTube video and save it as a glorious MP3 file. 🎧
+This nifty little Python script will snatch the audio or video from any YouTube link and save it for your offline enjoyment. 🎧🎬

 ## 🛠️ For the Developers (aka The Mad Scientists)